 The IOAS Textile Exchange Operating Manual provides full guidance on implementation of this scheme.

-Fees for IOAS accreditation against the TE schemes are presented in the standard IOAS fee schedule.
+Fees for IOAS accreditation against the Textile Exchange schemes are presented in the standard IOAS fee schedule.

-All standards and certification requirements are available at the web site of the TE.
+All standards and certification requirements are available at the Textile Exchange web site.